Optimal Control of an SIR Model with Noncompliance as a Social Contagion: Results Discussion

 \subsection{Scenario 3}

-Finally, in this scenario, we revert to the parameters of the baseline simulation in figure \ref{fig:Scenario1_balanced}, except that we increase the spread rate for noncompliance to $\overline \mu = 0.5$ and observe the effects of changing $\xi$, the proportion of the newly introduced population that is noncompliant.
-In particular, we have the ``balanced" cost weights $c_1 = 1, c_2 = 0.1$.
+Finally, in this scenario, we revert to the parameters of the baseline simulation in figure \ref{fig:Scenario1_balanced}, except that we increase the spread rate for noncompliance to $\mu^* = 0.3$ and observe the effects of changing $\xi$, the proportion of the newly introduced population that is noncompliant.
+In particular, we have the ``balanced" cost weights $c_1 = 1, c_2 = 0.05$.
 The full parameter list for scenario 3 is in figure \ref{fig:params}.
 In some sense, $\xi$ could be interpreted as the baseline proclivity toward noncompliance within the population.
 A key question is then the level at which this proclivity is high enough that it is no longer optimal to attempt to suppress noncompliance.
-We include four plots in figure \ref{fig:Scenario3} where $\xi$ takes successive values $0,1/4, 1/2, 1.$ When $\xi = 0$, even with the very high rate of noncompliance spread, it is optimal to fully quell noncompliance in the early stages of the epidemic.
-This is seen, for example, in the top panels of figure \ref{fig:Scenario3}, where $\mu$ still takes its maximum value for a short time at the beginning, and noncompliance stays throughout most of the time interval (we note again that it only grows at the end because the policy-maker is aware of the horizon time, and can save some cost by releasing some controls when there is no longer time for an outbreak to occur).
-This is contrasted with the ensuing plots when $\xi = 1/4,1/2,1$.
-In those cases, $\mu$ never takes it maximum value, and when $\xi = 1/2,1$, $\mu$ remains below half its maximum value.
-The results for the cases $\xi = 1/2$ and $\xi = 1$ are very similar, seeming to indicate that for values $\xi \ge 1/2$, controls are simply ineffective.
+We include four plots in figure \ref{fig:Scenario3} where $\xi$ takes successive values $0,1/4, 1/2, 1.$ When $\xi = 0$, even with the very high rate of noncompliance spread, it is optimal to significantly quell noncompliance in the early stages of the epidemic.
+This is seen, for example, in the top panels of figure \ref{fig:Scenario3}, where $\mu$ still takes its maximum value for at the beginning, and noncompliance stays relatively low throughout most of the time interval (we note again that it only grows at the end because the policy-maker is aware of the horizon time, and can save some cost by releasing some controls when there is no longer time for an outbreak to occur).
+This behavior persists for $\xi = 1/4$, but is contrasted with the ensuing plots when $\xi = 1/2,1$.
+In those cases, $\mu$ is almost identically zero.
+The results in the cases $\xi = 1/2$ and $\xi = 1$ are very similar, seeming to indicate that for values $\xi \ge 1/2$, controls are simply ineffective.
 We note also that $\alpha$ and $\nu$ decrease with increasing $\xi$, which is a result of the fact that disease control is less effective when control of noncompliance cannot be achieved.